JavFuertes/RAIL/README.md

 **Table 3**: Implementation of the reconstruction algorithm to predict railway component sitffness

-The algorithm was run timed through the `%%timeit` magic command from Jupter lab.
+The algorithm was run timed through the `%%timeit` magic command from Jupyter lab.
 The timing of both of the solver in both runs was the following,

 | Sample       | Time [s]  | Standard Deviation [s]  |
 |--------------|-----------|-------------------------|